ojaswee/multithreaded_sudoku_solution_validator/README.md

 If at any point, program validation fails it will terminate.
 For example, if row validation fails, no need to check column and 3X3 sub square validation.

+2 txt files a correct, and an incorrect file are added to validate the program.